hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 ### UMA permission configuration

-The current authorization logic is built on the UMA specification, configuring permissions as user A has control over
+The current authorization logic is built on the UMA specification, configuring permissions as user A controls resource W. In this model, user A is a registered user in Keycloak, and wallet W is a resource registered in Keycloak.

 These configurations can be performed manually in Keycloak.
 However, for a better experience, the Agent can execute these actions through the REST API endpoint.
 For each wallet, a corresponding resource is created with the name